- Leflunomide oral tablet is available as a generic drug and a brand-name drug. Brand name: Arava.

 Dosage for active rheumatoid arthritis

-- Some people receive a starting dose of one 100-mg tablet per day for 3 days.
-This is called a “loading dose.”
+- Starting dosage: Some people receive a starting dose of one 100-mg tablet per day for 3 days.
+This is called a loading dose.

-- The recommended daily dose for continuing treatment is 20 mg.
-If you’re unable to tolerate this dose, your doctor may lower it to 10 mg per day.
+- Typical maintenance dosage: 20 mg per day.
+If you can’t tolerate this dosage, your doctor may lower it to 10 mg per day.

-- Doses higher than 20 mg per day are not recommended.
+- Maximum dosage: Doses higher than 20 mg per day are not recommended.

 Child dosage (ages 0–17 years)